- Chat Now

 Some waste is hazardous.
 Do not touch anything, you should not approach the waste or open any bags or containers.

-You can call Fylde Council to report fly tipping on 01253 658658…”and a member of the Pollution Team will investigate your report, or you can submit your report on-line.When you ring the number to report fly tipping, please help by giving them:
+You can click the link above to complete our online report form and a member of the Pollution Team will investigate your report, or you can submit your report on-line.When you ring the number to report fly tipping, please help by giving them:

 - Your details, name, address, telephone number etc. (This will not be used in evidence without your express permission)